RuneQuest: Reception

+Dan Joyce retrospectively reviewed RuneQuest for Arcane magazine and stated that "RuneQuest broke the FRP mould.
+You weren't stuck with character classes.
+You didn't find it harder to hit a slow moving guy in plate armour than an Errol Flynn in a silk shirt.
+And you weren't expected to head straight for the gold left piled in that bizarre dungeon, a few miles west of Anyhowtown in Tolkiensville.
+It was everything that the 'first generation' games had failed to be."

 RuneQuest was chosen for inclusion in the 2007 book Hobby Games: The 100 Best.
 Jennell Jaquays commented, "After RuneQuest and Glorantha, detailed fantasy worlds would become the norm, not the exception.
 Dragon Pass paved the way for TSR's Faerûn, better known as the Forgotten Realms, and Krynn, setting for the Dragonlance saga.
 But few would ever achieve the elegant but approachable rules complexity of the original RuneQuest or instill a fervent loyalty in fans that would span decades."

+In a review of the 6th edition of RuneQuest in Black Gate, John ONeill said "The interior art is terrific throughout, and the writing is crisp and clear.
+Like all the best role playing books, RuneQuest Sixth Edition is fascinating to flip through even if you're not a fantasy gamer."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted that unlike other major RPGs of the time, characters did not gain more hit points as they progressed, fueling a need to avoid often deadly combat.
+"Players uninterested in losing limbs learn to solve problems without swinging swords.
+In turn, this desire to find non-violent solutions places increasing importance on the details of the setting, so as to give players the material they need to overcome adversity through conversation or clever scheming."

 Legacy

 Chaosium reused the rules system developed in RuneQuest to form the basis of several other games.
 In 1980 the core of the RuneQuest system was published in a simplified form edited by Greg Stafford and Lynn Willis as Basic Role-Playing (BRP).
 BRP is a generic role-playing game system, derived from the two first RuneQuest editions.
 It was used for many Chaosium role-playing games that followed RuneQuest, including: